buypolarbear/ico-alpha/README.md

 - [x] Add function to burn tokens (will only be used by us when the fund buys all remaning "on sale "tokens)
   - [x] Burn
   - [x] Subtract from global token supply, aum and user balance
+- [ ] Register receiving address in contructor + migration (will be multi sig wallet)
+- [ ] Register sale address and create modifier that locks burn to that address.

 ## Deployment and testing